-Queensborough Community College (QCC) satisfies the criteria of this Standard V and the related Requirements of Affiliation (8, 9, 10).
+Queensborough Community College (QCC) satisfies the criteria of Standard V and the related Requirements of Affiliation (8, 9, 10).
 QCC is committed to the assessment and review of academic programs and to examining the impact those programs have on educational effectiveness.
 Specifically, this chapter discusses the mechanisms in place at QCC that help assure that its students improve academic performance and accomplish educational goals consistent with their program of study, degree level, the institution's mission, and appropriate expectations for institutions of higher education.
 In addition, the topics discussed in this chapter will demonstrate how QCC's mission and goals are interrelated and supported by various initiatives.
-All of these topics will be discussed through the lens of professional development and the Queensborough Academies, QCC's two central institutional priorities.
+The topics above will be discussed in the context of professional development and the Queensborough Academies, the two institutional priorities that this self-study addresses.
+Additional documentation to demonstrate compliance with the standard's criteria, particularly criteria 3e and 5, is included in the evidence inventory (documentation roadmap), under Standards V and VI.

 This chapter is organized in four sections.
 The first section addresses institutional effectiveness, which includes a discussion of the culture of assessment, the CUNY Strategic framework, the college strategic plan, course assessment, departmental reports, academic program review, and general education.
-The next two sections discuss assessment practices related to the institutional priorities addressed by the self-study: faculty development and the Queensborough Academies.
-The final section summarizes major findings and provides suggestions.
+The next two sections discuss assessment practices related to the two institutional priorities addressed by the self-study.
+The final section summarizes major findings and provides suggestions and one recommendation for institutional improvement.